The importance of tree grates within cityscape designs

 “What are the key aspects I should think about when planning trees into my projects?”

-If you’re an Urban Forester, Landscape Architect, Tree Officer or Consulting Arborist, I’m sure you’d be aware of the essential points that should be considered when planning green infrastructure into urban areas.
+If you’re an Urban Forester, Landscape Architect, Tree Officer or Consulting Arborist, I’m sure you’d be aware of the essential points that should be considering tree pit design or planning green infrastructure into urban areas.
 Even so, this is a common question and a good question.
 We cannot expect to drop an urban tree into a 3-by-3ft hole in the pavement and hope it’ll be a 30ft giant in 20 years time.
 So, we’ll briefly outline these points for those who are not up to speed in this area.

 Having made a decision on species and location, the following process should be observed when designing the exact profile of the tree pit and ancillaries: